achanta/HaarWaveletDecomposition/README.md

 python demo.py
 ```

-For a given input image, the output of the demo should be as shown in the second image:
+For a given input image, the output of the demo should be as shown in the second image.
+Please note the image mostly appears dark because the values are small and all negative values have been clipped to create an 8-bit image.

 <p float="center">
   <img src="./bee.png" width="400" />